Melissa Vigar

 Meri Perra

 Meri Perra has several years of experience connecting people to resources, through her former position at Find Help Information Services.
-She has a diploma in journalism, has worked as a contributor and assistant editor for an online parenting magazine and held a position as a news and sports editor for a digital media company.
+She has a diploma in journalism, has worked as a contributor and assistant editor for an online parenting magazine and held a position as a news and sports editor for a digital media company before coming to BIST.

 Isabelle Rivaletto